An effective curriculum for homeschooled students.

-According to What To Do When Your Reading Curriculum ‘Isn’t Working’ , consistency, intensity, and maybe an intervention with a dyslexia tutor are potential options.
-Dyslexic students need time to focus on what they are good at, and opportunities to pursue their interests.
+Some professionals have suggested that consistency, intensity, and maybe even an intervention with a dyslexia tutor are potential options.
+Dyslexic students need time to focus on what they're good at, and opportunities to pursue their interests.
 Interest-led learning is the best remedy for a child who doesn’t learn best from books, so quality literature can come from audio books.
-Most importantly, proven researched-based methods for teaching styles are worth implementing.

 Our simple online analysis will help you get to the core of the problem and find the right solution for you.